Statement of Philosophy

-Any member of the college community can report complaints of the Anti-Discrimination, Harassment, and Bias Conduct Policy to the College Life Office at extension 6907 or Campus Safety at 6912.
+Any member of the College Community can report complaints of the Discrimination or Harassment Policy to College Life Office at extension 6907 or Campus Safety at 6912.
 Complaints can also be submitted electronically via the Community Concern Form.

 Below is a list of offices and committees that can be helpful in addressing concerns of discrimination, harassment, and bias.